-The Scot has been playing through the pain barrier with a hip issue but was substituted during his side's defeat to Benfica in the Champions League on Tuesday eveningCeltic boss Neil Lennon has admitted that skipper Scott Brown will most likely have to have surgery after limping out of Tuesday evening's defeat to Benfica.
+The Scot has been playing through the pain barrier with a hip issue but was substituted during his side's defeat to Benfica in the Champions League on Tuesday evening.Celtic boss Neil Lennon said that skipper Scott Brown will most likely have to have surgery after limping out of Tuesday 2-1 defeat to Benfica.

-The Northern Irishman went on to lament his side's defending at Estadio de Luz, citing nervousness as the cause for their porous back line.
+The Northern Irishman went on to lament his side's defending at Estadio de Luz, citing nervousness as the cause for the porous back line.

 “I’m disappointed in the two goals we conceded, particularly the first one were we’ve cleared it, but we haven’t picked up as we are coming out," Lennon said.
 “There was a lack of composure, a nervousness about us on the ball.
 We’ve got to be bold, we had chances towards the end to get something out of the game.”